-1.3.1.
-This Code of Practice is made under section 47(1) of the Essential Services Commission Act 2001.

-Note: This code of practice replaces the Electricity Distribution Code (version 14) as was deemed to be a code of practice pursuant to section 76(1)(d) of the Essential Services Commission Act 2001.

-- 1.3.2.
-This Code of Practice applies to an exempt distributor: - (a) where a clause states that it applies to an exempt distributor, in which case a reference in that clause: - (i) to a distributor includes an exempt distributor to the extent that it supplies electricity to one or more customers;
+- 1.3.1.
+This Code of Practice is made under section 47(1) of the Essential Services Commission Act 2001. - 1.3.2.
+This Code of Practice applies to an exempt distributor. - (a) where a clause states that it applies to an exempt distributor, in which case a reference in that clause: - to a distributor includes an exempt distributor to the extent that it supplies electricity to one or more customers; - (ii) to a customer includes a person whose electrical installation is connected to the exempt distributor's distribution system or who seeks to have its electrical installation connected to the exempt distributor's distribution system; and

-- (ii) to a customer includes a person whose electrical installation is connected to the exempt distributor's distribution system or who seeks to have its electrical installation connected to the exempt distributor's distribution system; and - (b) where an exempt distributor is a customer of a distributor, to the extent that this Code of Practice confers any right or imposes any obligation upon a customer.
+(b) where an exempt distributor is a customer of a distributor, to the extent that this Code of Practice confers any right or imposes any obligation upon a customer.